||Paul T Robinson

 The description of DW_OP_bit_piece lists several cases for the preceding

-- undefined (no location description)
+- empty (no location description)

 - implicit or stack value

 - memory address

 For the empty case, the spec explicitly says the bit offset operand

 "doesn't matter."
 For implicit value or stack value, the piece must

 use the least significant bits; in these cases, the bit offset again

 doesn't matter, although the spec doesn't say so in so many words.